 - Watch the video above about "Cold Process Soap Making tutorial" or read the post How To Make Soap by Cold Process Step-by-Step for instructions on cold process soap making before starting.
 These are generic but important steps for all recipes.

 - Assemble everything: ingredients, equipment, safety equipment.
 Prepare your workstations.
 Measure all the ingredients.
 Don’t start the recipe without having everything ready!

 - Remove a tablespoon of the measured liquid oils into a small cup.
 Mix the green clay and mineral dyes with the oil and put aside.

 - Heat the oils until the solid oils are completely melted (it is not necessary to heat all the time).
 Add the dyes to the oils a mix with a spoon or spatula.

 Make the Lye Water

-- Make the lye water according to How To Make Soap by Cold Process Step-by-Step.
+- Make the lye water according to How To Make Lye Water.
+Add the sodium lactate to the water before (or after) making the lye water.
 Stir the mixture until the vapors start to dissipate.

 - Add the sodium lactate to the lye water, then mix well.
 This is optional, but it will make your soap bar to harden faster and more uniformly

 - Use as a target temperature 38ºC for the oil-solution mixture.
 If necessary, you can reheat the oils, but not the lye solution.